marshallepie/tag-my-thing/README.md

 ### Token Economy

+- **50 TMT** - Free signup bonus for regular users
-- **100 TMT** - Free signup bonus for everyone.
+- **50 TMT** - Free signup bonus for business users
 - **25 TMT** - Cost per photo tag
 - **60 TMT** - Cost per video tag
-- **Additional tokens** - Available for purchase on pay as you go.
+- **Additional tokens** - Available for purchase on pay as you go

 ### User Roles
 - Any user can be nominated as NOK.
 - Any user can nominate a next of kin.
 - Any user can nominate multiple next of kins. (outgoing Noks)
-- Any user can be nominated as next of kin by different users. (incomming NOKs)
+- Any user can be nominated as next of kin by different users. (incoming NOKs)
 - **NOK** - Next-of-kin with limited asset access set by visibility switch and by Dead Mans Switch.
 - **Moderator** - Content moderation capabilities
 - **Admin** - Full platform administration
-- **Influencer** - Enhanced referral capabilities, higher signup bonus (100 TMT)
 - **Business User** - Access to product verification, QR code generation, and scan history tracking

 ---